harness/developer-hub/docs/platform/delegates/delegate-reference/YAML/example-kubernetes-manifest-harness-delegate.md

   #   XXXXXXXXXXXXXXXXXXXXXXXXXXX
   #   -----END CERTIFICATE-------

-  # CI Mount targets are the locations that the secrets should be mounted in the CI Images.
+  # CI Mount targets are the locations where the secrets should be mounted in the CI Images.
 This will share any CA chain defined in the certs_path key to any CI image
   # configured in the pod.
   ci_mount_targets:
     # - /etc/ssl/certs/ca-bundle.crt